-In order to implement cost reflective tariffs, by 2015/16 Synergy needs to reduce its energy purchase costs, including carbon, by in 2014/15, and its retail operating costs is given below in 2014/15, and its retail operating costs revenue requirement based on actual projected costs is given below in 2014/28.
-The difference between this and the revenue requirement based on the efficient costs (as presented in 2014/27, above) are shown in 2014/29.
+In order to implement cost reflective tariffs, by 2015/16 Synergy needs to reduce its energy purchase costs, including carbon, by 1 in 2014/15, and its retail operating costs by 1.
+This will have a small impact on the dollar value of the retail margin, as the retail margin is calculated as a percentage of the total cost.
+For comparison, Synergy's revenue requirement based on actual projected costs is given below in Table 28.
+The difference between this and the revenue requirement based on the efficient costs (as presented in Table 27 above) are shown in Table 29.